 Actually, I had nightmares of accumulating piles of unnecessary stuff.
 No joke.
 I envisioned bags of cutesie clothes that might never be worn, boxes of trending baby gadgets, and ten crib mobiles.
 I’m not ungrateful.
 It’s just that clutter makes me anxious.

 That said, I received some blessings in disguise at the baby shower I so dreaded.
-Here are six baby gear essentials that saved my sanity as a new mom.
+Here are six baby gear products that saved my sanity as a new mom:

 1. Baby Wipe Warmer